gmx-io/gmx-synthetics/README.md

 # Technical Overview

-This section provides a more detailed technical description of the contracts.
+This section provides a technical description of the contracts.

 ## Exchange Contracts